Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

-Mitessh Thakkar of mitesshthakkar.com suggests buying HDFC Life Insurance with a stop loss of Rs 589.80, target at Rs 620 and ITC with a stop loss of Rs 168, target at Rs 176.
+Mitessh Thakkar of mitesshthakkar.com recommends buying Coal India with a stop loss of Rs 117.5, target at Rs 125 and Glenmark Pharma with a stop loss below Rs 499, target at Rs 533.

 Ashwani Gujral of ashwanigujral.com

-Buy HEG with a stop loss of Rs 680, target at Rs 705
+Buy Bharat Petroleum Corporation with a stop loss of Rs 360, target at Rs 384

-Buy Jindal Steel & Power with a stop loss of Rs 196, target at Rs 212
+Buy Tata Steel with a stop loss of Rs 420, target at Rs 436

-Buy SBI Life Insurance with a stop loss of Rs 780, target at Rs 810
+Buy Sun TV Network with a stop loss of Rs 434, target at Rs 460

 Mitessh Thakkar of mitesshthakkar.com

-Buy HDFC Life Insurance with a stop loss of Rs 589.80, target at Rs 620
+Buy Coal India with a stop loss of Rs 117.5, target at Rs 125

-Buy ITC with a stop loss of Rs 168, target at Rs 176
+Buy Glenmark Pharma with a stop loss below Rs 499, target at Rs 533

-Sell Sun TV Network with a stop loss of Rs 421, target at Rs 400
+Buy ITC with a stop loss of Rs 172, target at Rs 182

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.